The guide to gay Madrid

 Madrid’s two main railway stations are Chamartin and Atocha.
 Depending on where you come from, you will get to one or the other.

 The AVE (Alta Velocidad Española) is a modern high-speed train in Spain that connects Madrid with Barcelona, Valencia, Seville, Cordoba, Alicante, Cuenca, Albacete, Villena, and Malaga, among other Spanish cities.
-More importantly, AVE trains are punctual and comfortable with short travel times.
+More importantly, AVE trains are punctual and comfortable and have short travel times.
 Nevertheless, the tickets can be a little expensive.
 So, we recommend checking Avant and Alvia tickets or Altaria if you want something cheaper.

 To see the schedules and rates, check out AVE’s official website: